Server-Eye/helpers/CompareSystemsbetweenADandSE/Readme.md

 The api-Key of the user.
 ATTENTION only nessesary if no Server-Eye Session exists in den Powershell

 ### CustomerID
-The api-Key of the user.
-ATTENTION only nessesary if no Server-Eye Session exists in den Powershell
+ID of the Customer where you want to compare the Systemes.

 ### ADCheck
-The api-Key of the user.
-ATTENTION only nessesary if no Server-Eye Session exists in den Powershell
+Checks the AD System if Server-Eye is installed.

 ### SECheck
-The api-Key of the user.
-ATTENTION only nessesary if no Server-Eye Session exists in den Powershell
+Checks Server-Eye if all installed Systems are in the AD.